 The Gonto Protocol has been very successful in improving both quality and length of life for Fanconi-affected Basenjis.
 The disorder can be controlled by the protocol, but it cannot be cured.
 Because elevated urine glucose is also found in diabetes, Basenjis with Fanconi Syndrome are sometimes misdiagnosed with diabetes.
 Diabetes will show high blood glucose along with urine glucose.
 In Basenjis, a combination of urine glucose and normal or low blood glucose strongly suggests Fanconi Syndrome.
 Venous blood gas studies can verify an electrolyte imbalance consistent with Fanconi Syndrome.

 Because it is relatively uncommon in other breeds many vets are unfamiliar with heritable Fanconi Syndrome.
-If your Basenji’s urine tests positive for glucose, or if your dog's DNA test results are carrier, review these two documents:
+If your Basenji’s urine tests positive for glucose, or if your dog's DNA test results are carrier, review all the following documents and information:

-Dr. Gonto is available for consultation by your veterinarian at no charge by calling (912) 598-5067, or e-mail outdoc.aol.com for advice and a veterinary protocol treatment card.
+Dr. Gonto is available for consultation by your veterinarian at no charge by calling (912) 598-5067 or e-mail email@example.com for advice and a veterinary protocol treatment card.
 (The 912 area code serves the southeastern portion of the state of Georgia.)

 Diabetic test strips for urine testing can be tricky to find.
 However, you can find the strips at Amazon.
 You can either click on the links here: Diastix Reagent Strips 50/Box (2806) / Diastix Reagent Strips 100/Box (2803).
 (These two links go to Diastix sold by Mr. Medical and shipping is free.)
 Or, you can search on the word Diastix from Amazon's home page.